Looking to explore a classic German city without being in Germany? Look no further than these best things to do in New Ulm, Minnesota.

 12. Shop like you’re in Germany

-When you stroll through the main street of New Ulm, you’ll have the feeling you’re on a nativity scene or a traditional German city.
+When you stroll through the main street of New Ulm, you’ll have the feeling you’re on a nativity scene or in a traditional German city.
 There are several small boutiques that strive to deliver high-quality German chocolates to customers in a way that is widely recognized.
 Cuckoo clocks are available here as well.

 Other goods from Germany include nuts, screws, and steining mugs.
 Some furniture is designed by Anton Gag who lived in New Ulm for over 40 years, while others are made in the same style as furniture used in 16th-century homes.